Axeland/scroll_plast/README.md

 This repository contains a Python-based simulation of a critical component in a cross-chain bridge: the event listener.
 This component, often run by relayers or validators, is responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination blockchain.

-This simulation is designed as a robust, well-architected example that demonstrates best practices in building decentralized system components, including configuration management, modular design, error handling, and interaction with external services.
+This simulation is designed as a robust, well-architected example that demonstrates best practices for building components of a decentralized system, including configuration management, modular design, error handling, and interaction with external services.

 ## Concept